 Study participants reported that, in general, people had an adequate level of basic awareness and knowledge about COVID-19, although they also suggested that COVID-19 awareness was lower among refugees and young people.
 People had mainly received basic information on transmission routes, symptoms, prevention measures and isolation measures.
 Slightly lower numbers reported having received information about how to report a COVID-19 infection, testing, and contact information for health assistance.
-Given that vaccine awareness was rolled out during the time of the study.
 Fewer than half of survey participants reported receiving information on the COVID-19 vaccine, new variants of concern and the impact of the pandemic on mental health and wellbeing.
 Misinformation, disinformation, and conspiracy theories about COVID-19 continue to circulate.
 Despite that, awareness of and belief in the existence of the virus had increased due to personal experience, as friends and family members had become infected.